yiwang88/php200/README.md

 ## Welcome to PHP L200!
-You can use following links to access 4 labs, or access the lab as /lab[1-4].php
+You can use the links from home page to access 4 labs, or access the lab as /lab[1-4].php

 - Lab 1: Load PHP ldap extension
 - Lab 2: Install PHP mongodb extension